ekdeguzm/space_invaders/README.md

 ### Intro

-This is my own take on the classic space invaders retro game!
-I originally wrote this program when applying to the Recurse Center.
-I enjoyed the challenge of writing a retro video game, and I think that this project was overall a great learning experience.
+This is my interpretation of the classic space invaders game!
+I originally created this project to get into the Recurse Center, and I enjoyed the process so much that I continued to develop it further.
+Through this project, I learned a great deal and expanded my skills significantly.

 ## Table of Contents